BenkoSoft/plantuml/README.md

 ## Features ✨

 - **Live Preview**: See your diagrams update in real-time as you type
+- **Natural Interactions**: Zoom to cursor with Ctrl/Cmd+Scroll, pan by dragging, and use zoom controls
 - **Export Options**: Save your diagrams as SVG or PNG with one click
 - **Syntax Highlighting**: Makes your PlantUML code beautiful and easy to read
 - **Multiple Diagram Types**: Support for sequence, class, component, deployment, and more